Signed in as:

 You should be able to resume normal activity immediately after your injections are done.
 You might have some redness or slight bruising after, but it should dissipate quickly.

-We recommend patients do not lie down for at least four hours following injections to prevent any possible migration to unintended areas of your face.
-We also suggest avoiding vigorous activity, especially those activities that might involve straining or bending down for at least a few hours and up to a day.
-You should not rub the area aggressively or get a facial massage for at least 48 hours after your injection.
+We recommend that patients NOT lie down for at least four (4) hours following injections to prevent any possible migration to unintended areas of the face.
+We also suggest avoiding vigorous activity, especially those activities that might involve straining, high-impact exercise, or bending down for at least a few hours and up to a day after the treatment.
+You should NOT rub the area aggressively or get a facial massage for at least 48 hours after your injections.

 How much does a treatment cost?

 The cost depends on the treatment area and how much of the injection is required.
-The cost is $8 per unit.
+The cost is $10/unit.
 Sometimes there is an injection fee when botox is being used for medical applications.